thomas051083/psd-psw/event-details/ready/Fireside chat with SNDGO pending.md

 ## Learning Activity
 ### Fireside Chat with Ng Chee Khern, Permanent Secretary (Smart Nation and Digital Government)(Prime Minister’s Office)

-Watch this space for more details coming soon!
+Watch this space closely for more details!